 Women can’t fly planes

-One aspect of the Inquiry was to make it clear how women are not part of the investigative process of Jehovah’s Witnesses when it comes to child molestation, and how difficult this can make it for female victims.
+One aspect of the Inquiry was to question why women are not part of the investigative process of Jehovah’s Witnesses when it comes to child molestation, and it was emphasized how difficult this can make it for female victims.
 The chairperson asked governing body member Geoffrey Jackson about women’s involvement, and he emphasized that women cannot be elders because “a plane cannot have two pilots.”